-No ethical violation was found when it was alleged a judge made slurs and jokes about a case.
-Transcripts of the proceedings did not reflect any inappropriate comments.
+No violation was found when it was alleged a judge, during a probation violation hearing, exhibited racial prejudice and seemed to take the case personally by lashing out at the defendant.
+The transcript of the proceeding did not reflect any inappropriate comments.